acentswap/docs2-wiki/products/yield-farming/bcake/faq.md

    ![](<../../../.gitbook/assets/bADE-farm-number-limit (1).png>)\
    You will need to unset an active booster in order to activate boosters on other farms.
 3. Make sure you've completed the one-time setup.
-4. Due to the involvement of multiple contracts, some of the contract interactions require slightly more gas tokens (BNB).
-So please make sure you have enough BNB in your wallet.
+4. Due to the involvement of multiple contracts, some of the contract interactions require slightly more gas tokens (ACE).
+So please make sure you have enough ACE in your wallet.

 ### What is the maximum bADE Boost Multiplier I can get?